CMCD1996/Portfolio/academia.md

 $$f_{\hat{\theta}}(X) = (\frac{X^{T} \hat{\theta}}{\vec{\textbf{1}}X^{T} \hat{\theta}})^\top X^{T} \hat{\theta}$$

-W is a vector of weights, $$\hat{y}$$ is a vector of predicted outcomes, $$\hat{\theta}$$ is a matrix of estimate parameters in the neural network, and X is the global factor dataset.
+W is a vector of weights, $$\hat{y}$$ is a vector of predicted outcomes, $$\hat{\theta}$$ is a matrix of estimated parameters in the neural network, and X is the global factor dataset.

-Stochastic gradient descent is one of the most common optimisation techniques applied to machine learning algorithmns.
+Stochastic gradient descent is one of the most common optimisation techniques applied to machine learning algorithms.
 It is an iterative technique to train models.
-The algorithmn works as follows:
+The algorithm works as follows:

-1. Determines the partial derivatives your objective function with respect to each feature.
+1. Determines the partial derivatives of your objective function with respect to each feature.
-2. Selects a random combination of parameters in feature space as an starting point.
+2. Selects a random combination of parameters in the feature space as a starting point.
-3. Updates partial derivative functions using aforementioned paraemeters.
+3. Updates partial derivative functions using the parameters above.
 4. Calculates step size for each feature: **step size = gradient x learning rate**
 5. Calculates new parameters by: **new = old - step size**
-6. Repeats until locates a global or local minima in feature space.
+6. Repeats until it locates global or local minima in feature space.

 Finally, I express the monotonical non-increasing ranking function's partial derivative.
-Tensorflow will calculate this function using Keras Backend as the module has the ability to automatically differentiate novel functions:
+Tensorflow will calculate this function using Keras Backend as the module can automatically differentiate novel functions:

 $$\frac{\partial f_{\hat{\theta}}(X)}{\partial \hat{\theta}} = \frac{\partial ((\frac{X^{T} \hat{\theta}}{\vec{\textbf{1}}X^{T} \hat{\theta}})^\top X^{T} \hat{\theta})}{\partial \hat{\theta}}$$

 $$\frac{\partial (f_{\hat{\theta}}(X))}{\partial \hat{\theta}} = \frac{1}{(\hat{\theta}^\top X \vec{1})} X X^\top \hat{\theta} +\frac{1}{\vec{1}X^\top \hat{\theta}} XX^\top \hat{\theta} -\frac{1}{(\hat{\theta}^\top X \vec{1})^{2}} \hat{\theta}^\top XX^\top \hat{\theta} X \vec{1}$$

-I compare the monotonic hedge portfolio function to two mean squared error loss functions;Tensorflow's inbuilt function and a custom mean square error loss function.
-The purpose to compare performance of hedge portfolio function and validate tensorflow's Keras Backend module in programming custom objective functions.
+I compare the monotonic hedge portfolio function to two mean squared error loss functions; Tensorflow's inbuilt function and a custom mean square error loss function.
+This comparison aims to test the performance of the hedge portfolio function and validate TensorFlow's Keras Backend module in programming custom objective functions.

 In summary: